 “Left emptied and lost, you begin to lose your sense of self.
 Your anchor was the people around you, and now you’re tied to nothing, floating around in a space alone.”

-It’s bruised slow burner that reminds us over here at BSM of a couple of lost greats of American alt.rock: Veruca Salt and Magnapop.
+It’s a bruised slow burner that reminds us over here at BSM of a couple of lost greats of American alt.rock: Veruca Salt and Magnapop.

 This is a question she seeks to answer through the rest of the EP, ruminating on the existence of the self, the extent to which we know ourselves and what it means to rebuild when everything falls apart.